The Rockford Files: Other cars

-Theme song
+Theme tune

-The show's theme song titled "The Rockford Files" was written by noted theme music composers Mike Post and Pete Carpenter.
+The show's theme tune, titled "The Rockford Files", was written by noted theme music composers Mike Post and Pete Carpenter.
 It appears at the opening and ending of each episode with different arrangements.
-Throughout the show's tenure, the theme song went through numerous evolutions with later versions containing a distinct electric guitar-based bridge section played by session guitarist Dan Ferguson.
+Throughout the show's tenure, the theme tune went through numerous evolutions with later versions containing a distinct electric guitar-based bridge section played by session guitarist Dan Ferguson.
 The theme for #1.7 "This Case Is Closed II", also has the guitar section from later seasons, added when the episode was split into two parts for syndication.

-The theme song was released as a single and spent two weeks at No. 10 on the Billboard Hot 100, in August 1975.
-The B-side track (or "flip-side") titled "Dixie Lullabye" was also composed by Post and Carpenter.
+The theme tune was released as a single and spent two weeks at number 10 on the Billboard Hot 100, in August 1975.
+The B-side track (or "flip-side"), titled "Dixie Lullabye", was also composed by Post and Carpenter.
 The single remained on the chart for 16 weeks and won a 1975 Grammy Award for Best Instrumental Arrangement.
-In Canada, the song reached No. 8, and was No. 84 in the year-end chart.
+In Canada, the tune reached number eight, and was number 84 in the year-end chart.

-For more than forty years, the British football team Tranmere Rovers have used the Rockford theme as walk-out music for most games.
-Occasionally it has been dropped, and then restored by popular demand.
+For more than 40 years, the British football team Tranmere Rovers have used the Rockford theme as walk-out music for most games.
+Occasionally, it has been dropped, and then restored by popular demand.